Sellingantiques.co.uk Logo

 MARY BEALE (1633-1699) was born in Barrow, Suffolk, the daughter of John Cradock, a Puritan rector.
 Her mother, Dorothy, died when she was 10.
 Her father was an amateur painter, and member of the Painter-Stainers'' Company, and she was acquainted with local artists, such as Nathaniel Thach, Matthew Snelling, Robert Walker and Peter Lely.
 In 1652, at the age of 18, she married Charles Beale, a cloth merchant from London - also an amateur painter.

-Antique #SA1001394, shown on this page, originates from the 17th century.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1001394 shown on this page was made in the 17th Century.
+For historical context, the timeline below highlights the period when it was created:

 ←C17th